dzhou121/scrap/README.rst

 2. Better configuration control is needed.

-3. logging facility is need.
+3. logging facility is needed.

 4. For simplicity, the POST in Rest API is put under the actual resource.
    It should be put under http://localhost:5000/search